anthonykevins/academic-kickstart/README.md

 To make a website similar to my own, check out the instructions below.
-If you'd like to host it on GitHub Pages, I would also recommend reviewing this [short guide](https://dev.to/toyotarone/how-to-host-your-hugo-website-on-github-pages-4aa2) once you've got everything looking the way you want it to.
+If you want to replicate the multilingual setup, I found these [instructions](https://regisphilibert.com/blog/2018/08/hugo-multilingual-part-1-managing-content-translation/) to be especially helpful.
+Finally, if you'd like to host your site on GitHub Pages, I would also recommend reviewing this [short guide](https://dev.to/toyotarone/how-to-host-your-hugo-website-on-github-pages-4aa2) once you've got everything looking the way you want it to.

 Favicon courtesy of [maxicons](https://www.iconfinder.com/iconsets/landmark-outline), available for use under [Creative Commons License](https://creativecommons.org/licenses/by/3.0/).